-Before launching her career as an artist she was a professor at Princeton University.
-Recognizing that her "history writing tugged me toward art over the years," she follows through this change of field by going back to school, earning a BFA at the Mason Gross School of the Arts at Rutgers University and an MFA in painting at the Rhode Island School of Design.
+Before launching her career as an artist she had been a professor at Princeton University.
+Recognizing that her "history writing tugged me toward art over the years," she sets about changing fields by going back to school, earning a BFA at the Mason Gross School of the Arts at Rutgers University and an MFA in painting at the Rhode Island School of Design.
 She chooses this difficult and expensive route, which she calls a "pursuit of pleasure," because she wants to experience evaluations of her work by other artists.
-Another aim is networking, in order to realize a professional career.
+Another aim is networking, in order to secure the best chance at realizing a professional career.
 She did not want to end up as "a mere Sunday painter," (italics author's).

 Nell Painter chronicles her day by day experiences as an art student.
 She is well aware of most pitfalls that could be ahead, having been a long-time participant in the ways of the academe.
 She enjoys learning with and from the young art students who surround her.
 However, she is still subject to painful self-doubts.
-Some come because of reactions to the fact that she is still a rarity in art school-a person much older than the other students, who is also a black woman.
+Some come because of reactions to the fact that she is still a rarity in art school-a person decades older than the other students, who is also a black woman.
 Others are occasioned by criticisms from fellow students and some teachers who adhere to inflexible training traditions, which include belittling students.
 Such taunts as, "You'll never be an artist" - which she sees as "a way to take me down a peg-knock me off my high horse..."
-These admonishments which are more suitable for training Marines are transferred to the classroom, based on the belief they prepare students to survive in the competitive art world.
+These admonishments which are more suitable for training Marines have long been transferred to the classroom, based on the belief they prepare students to survive in the competitive art world.

 Making it is, however, an essential part of her goal, and so she soldiers on with plain old persistence, using lifelong skills honed through disciplined research and writing.
 Her basic solution to bumps in the road: do lots of work, because, for her, progress comes from her "old standbys: education and hard work."
-Her accumulating knowledge of current techniques and technologies of the art trade are useful to anyone wanting to become an artist in the twenty-first century.
-They reveal not only her own processes -- how she applies paint to paper or canvas, such as learning to mix multiple colors to depict black skin and its reflectiveness-but also classic and contemporary techniques of the trade.
+Her accumulating accounts of classic and current techniques plus changing technologies of the art trade are useful to anyone wanting to become an artist in the twenty-first century.
+She finds answers to questions important to her own processes - such as how to mix multiple colors to depict black skin and its reflectiveness.
 She writes: "Process was becoming more important to me, how work looked as well as what it meant politically.
 Now I could concentrate more fully on how artists worked."